Does Obama Have Legal Ground To Sue Trump For Libel Over Wiretapping Claims?

 In the midst of the shocking wiretapping claims made against former President Obama by Donald Trump over the weekend, many are wondering if libel may have been committed.
-After Trump took to Twitter with his unprecedented claims that Obama had had Trump tower wiretapped during the election, an Obama spokesperson unequivocally denied that such wiretapping had ever taken place, reports CNN.
+After Trump took to Twitter with his unprecedented claims that Obama had Trump tower wiretapped during the election, an Obama spokesperson unequivocally denied that such wiretapping had ever taken place, reports CNN.

 “A cardinal rule of the Obama administration was that no White House official ever interfered with any independent investigation led by the Department of Justice.
 As part of that practice, neither President Obama nor any White House official ever ordered surveillance on any US citizen.
 Any suggestion otherwise is simply false.”